robmarkcole/kaggle-ships-in-satellite-imagery-with-YOLOv8/README.md

 For this project I use [YOLOv8](https://github.com/ultralytics/ultralytics) to perform object detection, as this is a model that is easy to use and has state of the art performance.
 YOLOv8 requires images in a specific annotation format, so to transform the annotations from Pascal VOC to YOLOv8 format  I uploaded the dataset to [Roboflow](https://roboflow.com/) for reformatting.
 Roboflow provides a number of handy features including dataset insights & versioning, data pre and post processing (resizing & augmentations), and the ability to export datasets in the required format.

 The dataset on kaggle consist of 794 images, with 694 in a training set and 100 in test set.
 I uploading these to Roboflow and rebalanced the dataset into train/validation/test splits with 70%/20%/10% weighting (note these % change after augmenting the test images).
 I applied three augmentations to the training images which are appriate for aerial imager: a horizontal flip and 2x rotations.
 This increased the training set size threefold to approximately 1400 images.
-For pre-processing I resized all images to 640x640 since this is the expected size by the YOLOv8n/s models, which is the smallest and fasted of the YOLOv8 models.
+For pre-processing I resized all images to 640x640 since this is the expected size by the YOLOv8m model.

 <p align="center">
 <img src="images/dataset.png" width="700">